propfeds/terminal-blues/docs/quirks.md

 ## My Heavy and Light fonts are swapped

-As of v118, Jeff's font loading is swapped on those two when loading from disk.
+As of v118, the game is bugged to swap those two fonts when loading from disk.
-'Official' tilesets (ones that are included on compile) are loaded correctly.
+Tilesets that are included on compile are loaded correctly.

 ## Style (or the Lack Thereof)